iexcloud/docs/source/managing-your-data/updating-a-dataset-schema.md

 There are various reasons you may have for modifying a dataset schema.
 Here are some possible reasons:

-- Enrich your dataset a new property
+- Enrich your dataset with a new property
 - Remove a deprecated property
 - Change a property type
 - Require values for a property